Aeryes/EvoSim/README.md

 ## Libraries used:
 - SFML 2.5.1

-This projects greatly extends and builds upon the repo found here: https://github.com/jyanar/Boids
+This project greatly extends and builds upon the repo found here: https://github.com/jyanar/Boids

 SFML can be downloaded here: